Baal HaSulam's Introduction to Zohar

 Baal HaSulam's Introduction to Zohar 47:2

-And when we delve into the Zohar, the foundational text of Kabbalah, we find some truly fascinating answers."
-He introduces this fascinating concept by calling something the "plant...
+When we explore the Zohar, the foundational text of Kabbalah, we find some truly fascinating answers."
+He introduces this fascinating concept by calling something the "plant aspect...

 MysticismKabbalahSoulLight